 Size and Weight:

-As you may have guessed from its name, the remains of Argentinosaurus were dug up in present-day Argentina, in South America.
-To date, researchers haven't found an entire skeleton, but what they have found--four-foot long vertebrae and five-foot-long tibiae--indicate that Argentinosaurus was a truly titanic sauropod (hence its classification in some circles as a titanosaur).
-See more facts, figures and news about Argentinosaurus and a gallery of Argentinosaurus pictures
+As you may have guessed from its name, the remains of Argentinosaurus were discovered in present-day Argentina, in South America.
+To date, researchers haven't found an entire skeleton, but what they have found--four-foot long vertebrae and five-foot-long tibiae--indicate that Argentinosaurus was a truly titanic sauropod (hence its classification in some circles as a titanosaur, a lightly armored descendant of the sauropods).
+Just how big was Argentinosaurus?
+Well, some reliable estimates place this dinosaur at 100 feet from head to tail and over 100 tons!
+See more facts and figures about Argentinosaurus and a gallery of Argentinosaurus pictures

 Interestingly, the remains of Argentinosaurus were dug up near the fossils of another huge dinosaur--the carnivorous theropod Giganotosaurus.
-This has led paleontologists (and TV producers) to speculate that packs of Giganotosaurus may have hunted down full-grown Argentinosaurus adults--a chase that would have been deadly for any smaller creatures that happened to get in the way.
-(See this article for an analysis of an encounter between Giganotosaurus and Argentinosaurus.)
+This has led paleontologists (and TV producers) to speculate that packs of Giganotosaurus may have hunted down full-grown Argentinosaurus adults--a chase that would certainly have been deadly for any smaller creatures that happened to get in the way.
+(See Giganotosaurus vs. Argentinosaurus - Who Wins? for an analysis of this hypothetical encounter.)